must-contain/must-contain.github.io/index.md

   + `lang`: The ISO code of the languge in which you need the sentences generated.
     We only support English right now, so use `en`.
   + `num`: Number of sentences to retrieve.
-Currently unlimited, but please use with responsibility.
-The amount of sentences that can be retrieved at any one request will never be limited below 100, so if you want to be certain that your code always work, use that as a maximum.
+Limited to a maximum of 100.
+Defaults to 5.

 Phrases are returned fully constructed and ready to use.
 A few parameters and an option to get a detailed version of the sentence might be added in the future.